chrieke/geojson-invalid-geometry/README.md

 [Example](examples_geojson/valid_but_problematic/crosses_antimeridian.geojson)

 ### Wrong bounding box coordinate order
-A `bbox` may be defined (but is not required) in the GeoJSON object to summarize the geometries on the Geometries, Features, or FeatureCollections level.
+A `bbox` may be defined (but is not required) in the GeoJSON object to summarize the extent on the level of Geometries, Features, or FeatureCollections.
 If it is defined, the bbox coordinate order must conform to `[west, south, east, north]`.
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3),
 [Example](examples_geojson/valid_but_problematic/wrong_bbox_coordinate_order.geojson)

 ### Multi-type Geometry with just one geometry object
-A MultiPoint, MultiLineString or MultiPolygon should represent multiple geometries of the same type (e.g. multiple Polygons within a MultiPolygon).
+A **MultiPoint/MultiLineString/MultiPolygon** should represent multiple geometries of the same type (e.g. multiple Polygons within a MultiPolygon).
 While it is not invalid according to the GeoJSON specification, if a Multi-type object only contains a single geometry object, some tools might complain.
 [Example](examples_geojson/valid_but_problematic/multitype_geometry_with_just_one_geometry.geojson)